DimChelsea/CEN-414/README.md

 # CEN-414
-CEN 414- Classworks and Assignmentd
+CEN 414- Classworks and Assignments